LavnishChauhhan24/Python-Project-2/README.md

-# Coffee Sales Analysis (Beginner)
+# Coffee Sales Analysis

-A step-by-step, beginner-friendly data analysis of coffee sales using Python and Jupyter Notebook.
+A beginner-friendly data analysis of coffee sales using Python and Jupyter Notebook.

 ## Contents
 - `coffee_sales_analysis.ipynb`: main notebook with cleaning and EDA